gcottom/audiometa/README.md

 # mp3-mp4-tag
 ID3 and MP4 tag reader and writer for go

-This library allows you to parse and write ID tags for mp3 and mp4 (m4a, m4b, m4p) files Simply use the OpenTag() function with a string file path as the argument and the library will return the IDTag.
+This library allows you to parse and write ID tags for mp3 and mp4 (m4a, m4b, m4p) files.
+Simply use the OpenTag() function with a string file path as the argument and the library will return the IDTag.
 You can access all of the fields of the IDTag through the accessor functions.